cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 > "We must walk before we run."

 Thus, ***The Dramatist Library*** came into existence.
 It is a Create Read Update Delete (CRUD), Model View Controller (MVC) app built by means of Sinatra.
 My goals were to ensure that I could develop an app with user authentication and host a repetoire of play descriptions while utilizing  **belongs to** and **has many** relationships.
-The inspiration stem from the many days spent perusing *The Drama Book Shop* in New York City.
+The inspiration stems from the many days spent perusing *The Drama Book Shop* in New York City.

 ![Drama Book Shop](https://3.bp.blogspot.com/-V5GAOPTapZc/XL0TrgYPrzI/AAAAAAABNb0/rWlr4oyLr_MruqgbBkSCxqJSC68o0hhUQCLcBGAs/s1600/photo.jpg)